jcbhmr/portablegit.js/README.md

 npm install --save-dev portablegit
 ```

-⚠️ It's not recommended to `npm install --global` this package.
-[Install Git for Windows normally](https://gitforwindows.org/) on your system instead.
+⚠️ **It's not recommended to install this package globally!** [Install Git for Windows normally](https://gitforwindows.org/) on your system instead.

 ℹ There is no JavaScript component to this package; it's just a redistribution of the various PortableGit files and binaries.